 The more fun your kids have, the better they will act and the more pleasant your trip will be for you and them.

 Tip #3: Dress them comfortably

-One of the most important tips to preparing kids for long flights is to dress your kids comfortably, no matter how long your travel day is.
-This will help with less whining and hopefully will allow them to rest some during the trip.
+Letting your kids wear comfy clothes will result in less whining and hopefully will allow them to rest some during the trip.
 If possible, let them wear one of their favorite outfits.
-If you will be taking an early morning or night time flight, consider putting them in pajamas for the flight.
+If you will be traveling during the early morning or night, consider putting them in pajamas for the flight.

 Tip #4: Put them in slip-on shoes

 This will make them easy to get on and off while at the airport.
 It will also allow them to get comfortable and settle in better while on the plane.
 And maybe, with any luck, they will go to sleep at some point on your journey.

 Tip #5: Pack their carry-on’s with lots of entertainment

-Another tip for preparing kids for long flights is to let them help with the packing of their things.
+Another tip for preparing kids for long flights is to let them help pack their things.
 Give them their own carry-on bag.
 Their school backpack is a great bag to use for their carry-on.